static-web-server/static-web-server/docs/content/features/http-https-redirect.md

     # --https-redirect-from-hosts = "localhost,127.0.0.1"
 ```

-After running the server, the logs should look as follow.
+After running the server, the logs should look as follows.

 ```log
 .......